 This type of writing helps kids share personal stories in a way that captures the reader's attention.
-Consider the following narrative writing prompts:

 - Share a story of the best day you ever had.

 - When were you the most scared you've ever been?
-Tell the story of what scared you and how you felt.

 - Have you ever done something really exciting?
-Write about it.